shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

     ]);
 }
 ```
-As a third parameter, the `FkField` gets the corresponding reference `EntityDefinition`.
-As a result, the system recognizes that the stored foreign key is a manufacturer record and checks it accordingly when writing the record.
+As a third parameter, the `FkField` gets the corresponding reference to the `EntityDefinition`.
+As a result, the system recognizes that the stored foreign key is a manufacturer record
+and checks it accordingly when writing the record.

 ### Associations
-Although a foreign key is already defined for the link to the manufacturer, we can not yet read out the corresponding manufacturer for the product.
+Although a foreign key is already defined for the link to the manufacturer,
+we can not yet read out the corresponding manufacturer for the product.
 For this the ORM needs an `*AssociationField`.
 The following associations can be defined:
 * `OneToManyAssociationField`
 * `ManyToManyAssociationField`
 * `ManyToOneassociationField`

 In case of the product-manufacturer relationship, we need a `ManyToOneAssociationFiel` here.
 An association has several parameters that are commented inline in the following example:
 ```php
 public static function getFields(): FieldCollection
 {